LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

     files.
   - You can use directory “code” for codes that might not be appropriate to include in R Markdown format (e.g. for pre-processing the data, or for long-running code).
-You can have also sub-directories here.
+You can have also subdirectories here.
   - If you want to have .Rmd files showing results of your .R files from folder “code”, you have to create them in folder “analysis” if you want to use purely package workflowr.
-  - If you like to have the same structure as .R files also for your .Rmd files, you can create a new folder, e.g. code-Rmd, and create relevant sub-directories together with associated .Rmd files (these .Rmd files could be also in sub-directories of folder “code” but I think it could be less organized or clear).
+  - If you like to have the same structure as .R files also for your .Rmd files, you can create a new folder, e.g. code-Rmd, and create relevant subdirectories together with associated .Rmd files (these .Rmd files could be also in subdirectories of folder “code” but I think it could be less organized or clear).
-  - Now, because you have .Rmd files in sub-directories under directory code-Rmd, use this package workflowrsubdir to render .html files.
+  - Now, because you have .Rmd files in subdirectories under directory code-Rmd, use this package workflowrsubdir to render .html files.
-  - A real example with .Rmd files in sub-directories (under directory codeRmd in this case) can be found [here](https://github.com/LearnUseZone/workflowrSubfolders).
+  - A real example with .Rmd files in subdirectories (under directory codeRmd in this case) can be found [here](https://github.com/LearnUseZone/workflowrSubfolders).
   - More about usage of workflowr folders is